cpputest/cpputest.github.io/mocking_manual.markdown

 This will check that one call of foo happens (and only one call!), but all other calls will be ignored (such as "bar").

-Sometimes, you don't want to just ignore calls, but instead disable the whole mocking framework for a while (too do *something*).
+Sometimes, you don't want to just ignore calls, but instead disable the whole mocking framework for a while (to do *something*).
 This happens sometimes in initialization where you might want to do *something* without the mocking framework checking calls.
 You can do this by enabling/disabling such as:

 {% highlight c++ %}
 mock().disable();
 doSomethingThatWouldOtherwiseBlowUpTheMockingFramework();
 mock().enable();
+{% endhighlight %}

+When you are ignoring calls to mocked functions that have a return value there is a catch.
+You will probably get a runtime error on your test when you try to ignore it.

+As almost all things in life it is easier to explain this with an example, lets say you have this mock function:

+{% highlight c++ %}
+int function () {
+    return mock().actualCall("function").returnIntValue();
+}
+{% endhighlight %}

+If you try to ignore it or disable the framework, it will explode.
+Why ?
+The return value is not defined so there is no way to define the return value of the mocked function.

+To cases like these there is a series of return value functions that allows you to define a default return value, that will be returned when the mock function is ignored.

+The example above could be written as:

+{% highlight c++ %}
+int function () {
+    return mock().actualCall("function").returnIntValueOrDefault(5);
+}
+{% endhighlight %}

+If the function is ignored or the framework is disabled, a 5 will be returned, otherwise the expected return value will be returned (according to the expectations set on the test case).

+You can also use mock support directly to do this (instead of using the actual call object):

+{% highlight c++ %}
+int function () {
+    return mock().actualCall("function");
+    return mock().returnIntValueOrDefault(5);
+}
 {% endhighlight %}

 If you want to clear all the expectations, settings, and comparators, call clear: